What is endpoint detection and response (EDR)?

 Endpoint detection and response platforms help security teams find suspicious endpoint activity to eliminate threats quickly and minimize the impact of an attack.

-Endpoint detection and response, or EDR, refers to a category of tools used to detect and investigate threats on endpoints.
+Endpoint detection and response refers to a category of tools used to detect and investigate threats on endpoints.
 EDR tools typically provide detection, investigation, threat hunting, and response capabilities.
-Endpoint detection and response has become a critical component of any endpoint security solution because there’s simply no better way to detect an intrusion than by monitoring the target environment being attacked, and the telemetry collected by an EDR platform enables full triage and investigation
+Endpoint detection and response has become a critical component of any endpoint security solution because there’s simply no better way to detect an intrusion than by monitoring the target environment being attacked, and the telemetry collected by an EDR platform enables full triage and investigation.

 EDR security solutions analyze events from laptops, desktop PCs, mobile devices, servers, and even IoT and cloud workloads, to identify suspicious activity.
 They generate alerts to help security operations analysts uncover, investigate and remediate issues.
 EDR tools also collect telemetry data on suspicious activity and may enrich that data with other contextual information from correlated events.
 Through these functions, EDR is instrumental in shortening response times for incident response teams, and ideally, eliminating threats before damage is done.